samfitgen/trgen/docs/Olympic_Triathlon_Build-High_Volume.md

 **Description**:

-> Run 40 minutes at an Easy, RPE 4 pace with the intent to accumulate additional
+> Run 40 minutes at an Easy, RPE4 pace with the intent to accumulate additional
 > aerobic mileage and maintain a high weekly run frequency.
 Insert 6x20-second
 > relaxed sprints at RPE10 with 40 seconds of rest between each.